DeFilippis/academic-kickstart/content/home/submit.md

 +++

-To submit to this contest please click [here](https://www.guidedtrack.com/programs/lie1ubg/run) and fill out the survey.
-You are free to submit as many trivia questions as you like, although we may discard answers from participants who submit multiple low-effort questions to game the system.
+To submit to this contest please click [here](https://www.guidedtrack.com/programs/1hjukl2/run) and fill out the survey.
+You are free to submit as many trivia questions as you like, although we may discard answers from participants who submit multiple low-effort questions to game the contest.

-The survey below will ask you to pre-specify how many questions are qualitative and how many are quantitative.
-It will give you the opportunity to fill out multiple choice options for each qualitative question -- these options must be filled out for your question to be valid.
-The choice of "strategic" multiple choice options may make or break a question.
+The survey above will ask you to pre-specify how many questions you are submitting.
+For each question, you will be required to submit four multiple choice answers.
+Please take into consideration that the selection of multiple choice options is extremely important, as different option sets can lead to different Republican and Democrat accuracy rates.
+As such, please pay close consideration to the multiple choice options.

-If you have already submitted this survey and have thought of more questions you would like to add, feel free to submit another survey, but you will need to re-complete the baseline survey questions so we can match your previous survey.
+If you have already submitted this survey and have thought of more questions you would like to add, feel free to submit another survey, but you will need to re-complete the end-line demographic questions so we can match it to your previous survey.